Updated on 2025-11-10 GMT+08:00

 Scenarios

-A large number of access logs are generated during bucket access.
-By default, OBS does not collect access logs for your bucket.
-If you need to analyze the property, type, or trend of requests to a bucket, you can enable logging for the bucket.
-OBS will automatically name access logs according to certain rules, generate log files, and upload the log files to the specified log storage bucket (the current bucket or another bucket in the same region).
+Bucket access generates a large number of logs, but OBS does not collect them by default.
+To analyze the characteristics, types, or trends of requests to a bucket, you can enable logging for the bucket.
+OBS will automatically create the log files according to certain naming rules and upload them to the specified log storage bucket (the current bucket or another bucket in the same region).

 Constraints

-Logs can be stored in the logged bucket or another bucket.
+You can store logs in the logged bucket or another bucket.
 However, the log storage bucket and logged bucket must belong to the same account and region.

 Important Notes

-After logging is configured for a bucket, you can view the bucket's operation logs in the log storage bucket in approximately fifteen minutes.
-Log files generated in a specified period may not contain all requests made during that period.
-Some requests may be recorded in the log files of the previous or next period.
-Therefore, the log files generated in a specified period cannot record all logs generated during that period in real time.
+After logging is configured for a bucket, its operation logs will appear in the log storage bucket in about fifteen minutes.
+Log files for a given period may not contain all requests made during that period.
+Some requests may appear in the log files of the previous or next period.

 Log File Naming Rules

-Log file naming rule: <Log file name prefix>YYYY-mm-DD-HH-MM-SS-<UniqueString>
+Log files follow this format: <Log file name prefix>YYYY-mm-DD-HH-MM-SS-<UniqueString>

 Table 1 Fields in a log file name